helton/blog/content/blog/express/index.md

 When a request comes in, it passes through each middleware before reaching the routes, like a plumbing pipe.

-Calling `next()` the middlware passes the control to the next middlware available in the stack to handle the request.
+Calling `next()` the middleware passes the control to the next middleware available in the stack to handle the request.
 Don't ~~ever ever~~ try to call `next()` after your response is completed (it'll cause **errors**, believe me).

 ![Middleware Stack](./middleware-stack.png)

-For a more detailed explanation, take a look at: [Understanding expressjs middleware with a visual example](https://javascript.tutorialhorizon.com/2014/09/19/understanding-expressjs-middleware-with-a-visual-example/)
+For a more detailed explanation, take a look at [Understanding expressjs middleware with a visual example](https://javascript.tutorialhorizon.com/2014/09/19/understanding-expressjs-middleware-with-a-visual-example/)

 I also borrowed the image below from the Express site itself.
 It helps to explain each middleware piece.

 ![Express Middleware](./express-middleware-stack.png)

 So, you need a JSON as a result, right?
-Easy, just send a JavaScript object as response:
+Easy, just send a JavaScript object as a response:

 ```javascript
 app.get('/blocks-as-json', (req, res) => {